arthurjguerra/revwallet/README.md

 ```
 The RevWallet API is hosted behind an Nginx reverse proxy.
 Grafana and Prometheus are also routed through Nginx for unified access.

-Only the RevWallet API, Grafana, and Prometheus are exposed externally, with authentication required for the latter two.
+Only the RevWallet API, Grafana, and Prometheus are exposed externally.
 Internal services like Loki, Alloy, and the database remain accessible only within the internal network.

 ## Dashboard
 RevWallet is shipped with a default dashboard that can be accessed in Grafana: